B2B platform for digital goods

 5xx Yes Server-side transient

-429 Yes Respect the Retry-After header
+429 Yes Respect the Retry-After header if present

 408 Yes Client timeout